An Attribute-based Method for Video Anomaly Detection: Method

-\textbf{Pose features.} Irregular human activity is often anomalous.
-While a full understanding of activity requires temporal features, we find that human pose from even a single frame may provide a sufficiently discriminative signal of irregular activities.
-We represent human pose by its body landmark positions.
-Our method obtains pose feature descriptors for each human object $o$ using an off-the-shelf deep keypoints extractor, denoted by $\hat{\phi}_{pose}(o)\in \mathbb{R}^{2 \times d}$, where $d\in \mathbb{N}$ is the number of keypoints.
-In practice, we used AlphaPose \cite{alphapose}, which we found to work well.
-The output of the keypoints extractor is the pixel coordinates of each landmark position.
-We perform a simple normalization stage to ensure that the keypoints are invariant to the position and size of the human.
-We first subtract from each landmark, the coordinates of the top-left corner of the object bounding box.
-We then scale the $x$ and $y$ axes so that the object bounding box has a final size of $H_{pose}\times W_{pose}$ (where $H_{pose}, W_{pose}$ are constants).
-Formally, let $l\in \mathbb{R}^2$ be the top-left corner of the human bounding box.
-The pose description becomes:
+\textbf{Pose features.} Most anomalous events in video involve humans, so we include activity features in our representation.
+While a full understanding of activity requires temporal features, we find that human body pose from a single frame can detect many unusual activities.
+Even though human pose is essentially a 3D feature, 2D body landmark positions already provide much of the signal.
+We compute pose features for each human object $bb$ using an off-the-shelf 2D keypoint extractor that outputs the pixel coordinates of each landmark position, denoted by $\hat{\phi}_{pose}(bb) \in \mathbb{R}^{2 \times d}$, where $d \in \mathbb{N}$ is the number of keypoints.
+To ensure invariance to the human's position and size, we normalize the keypoints.
+First, we subtract the coordinates of the top-left corner of the object bounding box from each landmark.
+We then scale the $x$ and $y$ axes so that the object bounding box has a fixed size of $H_{pose} \times W_{pose}$, where $H_{pose}$ and $W_{pose}$ are constants.
+Formally, let $l \in \mathbb{R}^2$ be the top-left corner of the human bounding box.
+The pose descriptor becomes: